arthurguedes375/schooly/docs/README.md

 This project started out of a need of my own.
 Therefore I only thought about documenting it's code after I had already done a part of it.

 # :laughing: Docs of the Docs
-This documentation will be divided into paragraphs, sections, etc...
+This documentation will be divided into topics.
 Maybe not that well organized but I'll give it my best.

 # Handling requests.